MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-configure-policy-settings.md

 ### Notifications

-In some scenarios disabling individual notifications is beneficial.
+Disabling individual notifications is beneficial in some scenarios.
 For example, if the device is a tablet device, the Battery Saver notification may be something the user should see, while other notifications such as OneDrive or Photos should be hidden.
 You might also decide that your device should suppress all notifications, regardless of the OS component that's providing them.

 ### Hide all notifications